-In this section you will implement utilities for image processing.
-Your functions will be able to rotate, flip and modify gray scales of a displayed image.

-Since reading an image file and displaying it is out of the scope of this course, we supply you with a JAR file that loads images and triggers the image processing functions.
+5. In this section you will implement utilities for image processing.
+The methods you'll implements will rotate, flip and modify gray scales of a displayed image.
+Since reading an image file and displaying it is out of the scope of this course, we supply you with a JAR file that loads images and triggers the image processing methods.